prominus/NewEnglandGardenLog/Research/How to do note-taking.md

 > "Fleeting notes are there for capturing ideas quickly while you are busy doing something else" (41)

 Okay, this makes a little more sense.
 The TODO here is to carry a small notepad with you, and if you have an idea, write it down quickly.
 Nightly or at least weekly, go through you jots and properly digest/categorize them in your notes.
+New [[Actions|Action]]:

+> [!Action]
-> [!Action]   [ ] Bring a small notebook with me in the garden to be able to jot ideas down.
+> - [ ] Bring a small notebook with me in the garden to be able to jot ideas down.